 In addition to this, we understand that you may want to test your VPN yourself.
 To do so, simply head over to ipleak.net to check for leaks.
 The VPNs in this article have been selected for use in Turkey because they are excellent for privacy, so you'll definitely not detect any leaks.

-To check your VPN’s speed yourself, you can use this website.
 Remember to select a test server close to you and to check your internet speed with and without the VPN connected so that you can compare the two.
 Please remember, however, that online speed tests are not foolproof.
-They won’t give you accurate results like our purposefully set up test servers.
+They won't give you accurate results like our purposefully set up test servers.
 To look at the latest speed test results for the fastest VPN services, please check out that article.

-Getting the Most from Your VPN for Turkey
+Getting the Most from Your VPN

 The VPN providers in this guide are all at the very top of the VPN industry.
 They provide the very best levels of performance and speed.
 However, there are still things that you can do to ensure your VPN is running at optimum levels.
 For privacy, you should follow the instructions in the setup guide further up in this article.
 Selecting OpenVPN, the kill switch, leak protection and stealth mode/port forwarding (TCP over port 443) will all help you to stay private.

 For the best speeds, it is recommended that you connect to a server that is closer to you.
-However, I would recommend connecting to a VPN server outside of Turkey most of the time.
+However, I would recommend connecting to a Turkish VPN server or a server outside of Turkey most of the time.
 For this reason, select a server that is close to you but in a neighboring European nation that is good for privacy (such as Switzerland or the Netherlands).
 Only use a VPN server in Turkey if you specifically need to to use Turkish geo-restricted services, as this will lower your chances of a VPN server being targeted by the government.

 Having said that - you really don't have anything to worry about, because the VPN providers in this guide don't keep any logs.
 As such, even if the Turkish government does target a VPN service, it won't have any data available to collect.
 The above is just an extra precaution.

-Best VPN Protocols for Turkey
+Best VPN Protocols

 Some VPN protocols (tunneling protocols) provide better security and privacy than others.
 They also provide different connection speeds.
 At BestVPN.com, we recommend using OpenVPN encryption because it is the most secure.
 However, here is a list of what is available, so that you can choose between tunneling protocols if you wish: